When you think of elasticity whats the first thought that comes to mind?…

 One essential indicator of a healthy head of hair is its elasticity, or the capability of the hair strand to stretch and return to its previous form without breaking.
-Healthy hair has body, bounce, and curl formation.
-Elasticity is responsible for curl retention and makes styling the hair with wet rollers sets, thermal styling tools, etc. super easy.
+Just like a rubber band!!

 Take a single strand of hair from the top, both sides, and the nape of the head.